After-hours trading in Canada

 • Less liquidity.
 Since fewer trades are executed after hours, it’s more difficult to buy and sell shares.

 • Wide spreads.
-After-hours trading tends to have wider spreads between bid and ask prices.
+After-hours trading tends to have wider spreads between bid (the highest price a buyer is willing to pay) and ask prices (the lowest price offered by a seller).
 For traders executing limit orders, this could mean fewer trades.

 • Order limitations.
-Most brokers don’t allow traders to swap mutual funds, bonds or options after hours, limiting trades to the buying and selling of stocks.
+Most brokers don’t allow traders to swap mutual funds, bonds or options after hours, limiting trades to the buying and selling of stocks and sometimes exchange-traded funds.
 Stop orders or all-or-none orders are also prohibited after hours, restricting traders to unconditional limit orders.

 • Extra fees.
 Some brokerages charge additional fees on after-hours trades.